alienresident/style-tiles/README.md

 ### To Dos

 * Create two scaffolding options.
-One with a unique index.html file.
+One with a unique `index.html` file so that it can be customized.
-* Have better designed example files and that stretches the system
+* Have better designed example files that stretches the system
 * Be able to control the font and font-size of the adjectives to allow  emphasis on certain words

 ##### Requests?
 Feedback?